What is an MLP?

 Capital gains are taxable as either long-term or short-term.
 Long-term capital gains have favorable tax treatment with rates between 0, 15% and 20%.
 Short-term gains are taxed at the ordinary income level.

 The largest portion of MLP distributions comes as a return on capital.
 The benefit comes from the MLPs use of depreciation allowances on capital equipment, pipelines, and storage tanks, to offset net income.
 Return on capital distributions are tax deferred.
 Instead of being immediately taxable, distributions decrease the cost basis of the investment.
-Taxes are only due on these distributions when investors sell their units.
+Taxes are only due to these distributions when investors sell their units.
 In fact, investors can defer paying taxes indefinitely by keeping their shares.

 MLP distributions are not sheltered from taxes in retirement accounts.
 According to the Unrelated business taxable income (UBTI) rule, unitholders will owe taxes on partnership income over $1,000 even if the units are held in a retirement account.